 End of Course Exams

-The Missouri Department of Elementary and Secondary Education (DESE) requires the MAP End of Course (EOC) Assessments for Algebra I, Geometry, English I, English II, Biology I, American History and Government.
+The Missouri Department of Elementary and Secondary Education (DESE) requires the MAP End of Course (EOC) Assessments for Algebra I, English II, Biology I, and Government.
 These assessments will be given to students enrolled in the courses teaching similar content and skills.
 These tests are not specific to any grade level, but rather to course content.
-Students taking Algebra I and Geometry in Middle School will take the Algebra I or Geometry EOC exam while they are enrolled in the course.
+Students taking Algebra I, Geometry or Algebra II in middle school will take the EOC exam for that course while they are enrolled in the course.
 The testing windows are as follows: